 - Pre-heat oven to 350F.

-- Make the Flour Coating: In a bowl, mix all-purpose flour, cornmeal (if using), paprika, black pepper, salt, red chili flakes, milk or water and garlic powder.
-Stir until combined.
+- Make the Flour Coating: In a bowl, mix all-purpose flour, cornmeal (if using) and mixed spices.
+Pour the milk and stir until it forms into a batter.

 - Bake at 350F for 35 – 40 minutes or until the coating is completely dry and the cauliflower is soft and cooked.

 - Serve: Toss the baked cauliflower in teriyaki sauce or pour the teriyaki sauce on the cauliflower.
-Sprinkle with sesame seed.
+Sprinkle with sesame seed and chopped green onion, both are optional garnish.

 What’s New – Shortbread Strawberry Cheese Tart